 As Parish Council, we are a statutory consultee on all planning applications with the District Council or County Council making the final decision.
 We discuss local issues relating to highways, policing and environment with an aim to ensure Necton is a nice place to live.
 We also invite speakers to our meetings covering a variety of topics of local community interest.

-If you are interested in what happens in Necton why not come along to one of our meetings! or pop into the office at the Community Centre to see James or Claire, we are here from Monday – Thursday from 10am – 3pm.
+If you are interested in what happens in Necton why not come along to one of our meetings! or pop into the office at the Community Centre, we are here from Monday – Thursday from 10am – 3pm.